kennethdsheridan/rocm_gpu_tradecraft/README.md

 ### Diagnostics and Debugging

 **Checking GPU Health:**
 ```bash
 /opt/rocm/bin/rocm-smi --showhealth
 ```
+- **Summary:** This command is used to display the health status of the GPU.
+It provides information on various health metrics such as temperature, fan speed, power consumption, and more.

 **Resetting GPU:**
 ```bash
 sudo /opt/rocm/bin/rocm-smi --reset
 ```
+- **Summary:** This command resets the GPU.
+It can be useful for troubleshooting and resolving issues related to the GPU by restarting its state.

 **Saving GPU Logs:**
 ```bash
 /opt/rocm/bin/rocm-smi --save log.txt
 ```
+- **Summary:** This command saves the current GPU logs to a specified file (in this case, `log.txt`).
+These logs can be used for diagnostics and analyzing the performance and issues of the GPU.

 **Clearing GPU Logs:**
 ```bash
 sudo /opt/rocm/bin/rocm-smi --clearlog
 ```
+- **Summary:** This command clears the GPU logs.
+It can help in managing disk space and removing old log data that is no longer needed for analysis.

 ### GPU Memory Management